Join the sixth edition of the Distributed Design Awards!

-The initiative is organized by Distributed Design, a project co-funded by the Creative Europe programme of the European Union.
+The initiative is organized by Distributed Design, a project co-funded by the European Union.
 It fosters the role of emerging Makers and Designers as part of our new digitized world.
 It celebrates, supports and inspires these professionals from across Europe and provides opportunities to support the mobility and circulation of their work to connect them with new, digital markets.

 The Distributed Design Platform is led by Fab Lab Barcelona at IAAC.